About Sustainable Visits

-Sustainable visits is a multidisciplinary programme for research, education and third stream activities at Uppsala University - Campus Gotland, in which researchers from 11 institutions in 3 faculties collaborate.
+Sustainable visits is a multidisciplinary network for research, education and third stream activities at Uppsala University, in which researchers from 11 institutions in 3 faculties collaborate.
 Using the new cruise line berth in Visby and Gotland as a major tourist destination as our empirical case and point of departure, we aim at:

 - Exploring and bringing about sustainable visits from regional, national and global perspectives;

 - Contributing to the development and establishment of sustainable perspectives in the hospitality industry.

 Cruise ship tourism is expanding rapidly in the Baltic region.
 During the past decade, major cruise line destinations, such as Copenhagen and Stockholm, have witnessed a close-to five-fold increase in cruise line passengers venturing ashore.
 Since 2006, in the EU alone cruise line tourism is estimated to have increased by 75% with the number of visitors now exceeding 29.3 million.
 Visby and Gotland are now facing a considerable escalation of the tourist-related experience industry.
 In a few years, a new cruise line berth will enable large cruise liners to set ashore in Visby for day excursions while cruising the Baltic Sea.
 The development of the hospitality industry will have far-reaching effects on Visby and Gotland in many regards, not least in the outlook to boost the region’s economy, securing jobs and creating new ones.